 If a person has had chickenpox and develops symptoms of shingles, they should contact a doctor as soon as possible.

-The National Institute on Aging recommend that people seek medical treatment no more than 3 days after a shingles rash appears.
+The National Institute on Aging recommend that people seek medical treatment no more than

 A doctor can confirm whether a person has shingles.
 They will review the person’s medical history for possible risk factors associated with shingles, such as a history of chickenpox or conditions that weaken the immune system.